 Inria & SMEs

-The I-Labs system boosts technology transfers to SMEs
+The Inria Innovation Lab system boosts technology transfers to SMEs

-In order to boost technology transfers to SMEs and SMIs, Inria has established the I-Labs system.
+In order to boost technology transfers to SMEs and SMIs, Inria has established the Inria Innovation Lab (ex I-Labs) system.
 The idea is to bring together an Inria project team and a partner SME in a joint laboratory.
 The two entities define a joint, specific work program lasting two to three years.
 Incentives are given by Inria to the project team involved, while the SME can receive government assistance to finance its research project (particularly the research tax credit).

 Ultimately, the innovation capacity of these SMEs must be reinforced, with an increase in their R&D recruitments and technology transfers.